MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/get-assessment-methods-properties.md

 rbacGroupName|string|The role-based access control (RBAC) group.
 If this device is not assigned to any RBAC group, the value will be "Unassigned."
-If the organization doesn't contain any RBAC groups, the value will be "None." rbacGroupId|string|The role-based access control (RBAC) group ID. recommendationReference|string|A reference to the recommendation ID related to this software. timestamp|string|Last time the configuration was seen on the device
+If the organization doesn't contain any RBAC groups, the value will be "None." rbacGroupId|string|The role-based access control (RBAC) group ID. recommendationReference|string|A reference to the recommendation ID related to this software. timestamp|string|Last time the configuration was seen on the device.

 ### 1.3 Properties (via files)